 Quaaludes abuse and dependence

 Abuse of Quaaludes creates a barbiturate-type dependence.
 It is highly addictive and frequent users build a tolerance to it, meaning they need to take higher doses to achieve the same euphoric effect.
-This makes them dangerous, increasing the likelihood of an overdose or death.
-Quaaludes can also cause withdrawal symptoms similar to barbiturates, which includes:
+This makes Quaalude use dangerous, increasing the likelihood of an overdose or death.
+They can also cause withdrawal symptoms similar to barbiturates, which includes:

 - Bath Salts